js-org/js.org/PULL_REQUEST_TEMPLATE.md

 ### Subdomain Request Form

-Fill out this form completly and correctly or your application will be denied.
+Please fill out this form completely to speed up the process.

 |  |  |
 | --- | --- |